By Roxy Mazzarella-Reminick

 Lunch: Next, head up Mayfield Road and into Little Italy.
 Have lunch at one of the local favorites like Mama Santa's for Sicilian pizza, Mia Bella for Mediterranean cuisine or Guarino's for the homemade pasta with red sauce.

 Afternoon: If the weather's looking good, go to Lake Erie and the Cuyahoga River.
-The Beach House at Edgewater Park rents stand-up paddleboards and umbrellas.
-BrewBoat CLE takes peddling patrons on a beery cruise along Lake Erie.
-The Nautica Queen does happy hour cruises.
+The Edgewater Beach House rents stand-up paddleboards and umbrellas.
+BrewBoat CLE takes peddling patrons on a beery cruise along the Cuyahoga River.
+The Nautica Queen does brunch and lunch cruises.

 Dinner: Check out Tremont, where there's a wealth of taste opportunities.
-There's Sokolowski's University Inn, a third-generation Polish cafeteria serving great pierogi.
+There's GINKO which serves incredible sushi.
+Grab a seat at the bar to watch the process.
 Edison's Pub has some of the best pizza ever.
 And, there's Prosperity Social Club, a cool hangout with an extensive beer list.

 Evening: There's no better place to check out a concert than in the very town where the term "rock 'n' roll" was coined.
 Check out up-and-coming bands at cool, indie venues like the Agora, Beachland Ballroom, Music Box Supper Club and Grog Shop.